GeorgiSamardzhiev/UE4TopDownARPG/README.md

 git clone https://github.com/k1p1/UE4TopDownARPG.git FOLDERPATH
 where FOLDERPATH is the path to the folder you want to store the project in (for example C:\Projects\)
 * Mouse right click on TopDownARPG.uproject -> "Generate Visual Studio Project Files"

+#Area Time Slow
+Press 1 to spawn sphere where stuff is slower